stainless-steel/sqlite/README.md

 }).unwrap();
 ```

-The same query using a prepared statement:
+The same query using a prepared statement, which is much more efficient than the
+previous technique:

 ```rust
 use sqlite::State;